Who We Are

 Quantity: 48 linear feet (30 document boxes, 11 oversized boxes, and 2 map folders)

-Abstract: Alan Roy Barwiolek was a deaf actor and a strong proponent in promoting awareness of ASL and Deaf Culture.
+Abstract: Alan Roy Barwiolek was a deaf actor and a strong proponent in promoting awareness of American Sign Language (ASL) and Deaf Culture.
 This collection consists of books, class notes, contracts, correspondence, manuscripts, photographs, programs, props, publications, scripts, and videotapes.

 Acquisition Information: The Papers of Alan Roy Barwiolek was donated to the Gallaudet University Archives by Anthony Allicino, Executor of Alan Roy Barwiolek’s Estate, on May 19, 2008.